juice-shop/multi-juicer/readme.md

 ** NOTE: SEE SECTIONS ABOVE ABOUT WHAT YOU NEED AND THE COST OF THINGS: This project is not responsible, and will not pay for any part of your AWS bill. **

-For AWS EKS follow the instrucrtions in the `/aws` folder.
+For AWS EKS follow the instructions in the `/aws` folder.
+This setup also includes a helm installation of CTFd.

 Then open a browser and go to [localhost:3000](http:localhost:3000) and have fun :D .

 ### Some production notes